Four thousand run from the bulls in Virginia event

 “It was exhilarating,” Blaha said.
 “I would definitely do it again.”

 They didn’t start running again until six additional bulls were let out of the gates.
-Dickens said they apparently didn’t have the confidence to run alone, and needed more company.
+Dickens said they apparently did not have the confidence to run alone, and needed more company.

 After that, he said the staff overseeing the bulls began sending 12 bulls at a time.